The 8 triangle matchstick puzzle

 But remember, you have solved the first part of your puzzle.
 Second part still remains to be done.

-Solution to Second part of the stick puzzle: How many solutions?
+Solution to Second part of the matchstick triangle puzzle: How many solutions?

-Without any hesitation, now you quickly identify two more free sticks, that is, a total of 4 free sticks in all.
+Without any hesitation, now you quickly identify two more free sticks, 4 free sticks in all.
 There is no more free stick meeting our requirement specification in this puzzle figure.
-The situation is shown below.
+The situation is shown.

 The four check-marked are the four free sticks.
 You would expect that removing ANY PAIR of sticks from these four would give you a solution.